apacheignite/documentation/web-console/demo-mode.md

 [block:callout]
 {
   "type": "info",
   "body": "For the simplicity of this guide, an already deployed instance of Ignite Web Console is used.
 The instance is hosted on GridGain infrastructure and GridGain embeds its logo as a part of the console interface.
-You'll see the logo on the screenshots below.
+You may see the logo on the screenshots below.
 Note that you're free to deploy Ignite Web Console on an [alternative infrastructure](doc:local-deployment) and use other logo.", "title": "Web Console Hosting and Logo"
 }
 [/block]